anebz/cloud/Certifications/aws_machine_learning_specialty.md

     * To prevent overfitting: use subsample and Eta, max_depth not too big
     * To help with unbalanced classes, use scale_pos_weight
   * Training can be parallelized across machines
+* **K-nearest-neighbors**
+  * Used for classification and regression
+  * Input: recordIO-protobuf or csv
+  * Train: CPU or GPU.
+Inference: CPU (lower latency) or GPU (higher throughput on large batches)
+* **Factorization machines**
+  * Supervised method, classification or regression to deal with sparse data
+  * Input: recordIO-protobuf with Float32. csv isn't practical for sparse data
+* **Collaborative filtering models**
+  * Recommender model
+  * leverages other user's experiences. users with similar tastes (based on observed user-item interactions) are likely to have similar interactions with items they haven't seen before. works better when there is a lot of data
 * **DeepAR**
   * Forecasting 1D time series data with RNNs.
 The same model is trained over several related time series.
 Finds frequencies and seasonality
   * Input is JSON format in Gzip or Parquet